Tysons, Virginia: Economy

 Tysons is Fairfax County's central business district with the largest concentration of office space in Northern Virginia.
 It had 46 million sq ft (4.3 million m2) of office and retail space as of 2008, making it a classic example of an edge city.
 As of 2013, Tysons had 14 million sq ft (1.3 million m2) of office and retail space approved or under construction, approximately one-third of a 45 million sq ft backlog of projected urban development in close proximity to the area's four Metro Silver Line stations.

-The corporate headquarters of Alarm.com, Appian Corporation, Booz Allen Hamilton, MITRE Corporation, M.C.
-Dean, Inc., Capital One, Cvent, Freddie Mac, Gannett Company, Hilton Worldwide, Exelis, MicroStrategy, Logistics Management Institute, Primus Telecom, SAIC, Space Adventures, Spacenet, Sunrise Senior Living, and USA Today are in Tysons, though most use a McLean or Vienna address.
+The corporate headquarters of Alarm.com, Appian Corporation, Booz Allen Hamilton, Capital One, Cvent, Freddie Mac, Hilton Worldwide, Logistics Management Institute, M.C.
+Dean, Inc., MicroStrategy, MITRE Corporation, SAIC, Space Adventures, Spacenet, and Sunrise Senior Living are in Tysons, though most use a McLean or Vienna address.
 The Fairfax County Economic Development Authority is also headquartered in the CDP.
 Until 1996, AOL was headquartered in the Tysons CDP, near Vienna.
 Qatar Airways operated its North American headquarters office in Tysons, but later moved to Washington, D.C.
-Other firms with offices in Tysons include Adobe Systems, BAE Systems, Compuware, DXC Technology, Palantir Technologies, Deloitte, Ernst & Young, Northrop Grumman, PricewaterhouseCoopers, Xerox, and Vie de France.
+Other firms with offices in Tysons include Adobe Systems, BAE Systems Inc., Compuware, Deloitte, Ernst & Young, KPMG, Northrop Grumman, Palantir Technologies, and Vie de France.

 The area is home to Tysons Corner Center, the largest shopping mall in the state and in the Baltimore-Washington area – and two upscale shopping centers, Tysons Galleria (also one of the largest malls in the region) and Fairfax Square, which neighbor it to the north and south respectively.
 The average household income within a 5-mile (8 km) radius of Tysons Corner Center is $174,809.
 Every weekday, Tysons draws 55,000 shoppers from around the region.